sketch-hq/developer.sketch.com/pages/assistants-guides-2-writing-a-rule.md

 excerpt: Writing a Sketch Assistant rule.
 ---

 This guide shows how to create an Assistant rule that checks the contents of Text Layers to make sure they don’t include "Lorem Ipsum" placeholder text.
-It finishes describing how to evolve the rule to detect any string using Assistant Configurations.
+It finishes describing how to evolve the rule to disallow any string using Assistant configuration.

 > 💡Make sure you've already followed the [Getting Started](/assistants/getting-started) guide.
 You'll need a working local Assistant project that you can edit, rebuild and see the resulting changes in Sketch if you want to follow along with this guide.